pheianox/jbcn/README.md

-# JBCN
+# jbcn

 A lightweight module for working with class names.

-JBCN provides a really friendly interface for working with dynamic and complex class names.
+jbcn provides a really friendly interface for working with dynamic and complex class names.

 * Supports BEM

 ## Installation
-You can install JBCN using npm
+You can install jbcn using npm

 ```
 npm install jbcn